MarCnu/gsheet_ml_scheduler/README.md

 config = GSheetMLScheduler.complete_missing_config_params(gsheet_config, hardcoded_default_config)

-# This both downloads the Sheet run config and change the "status" at the same time
+# This both downloads the Sheet run config and changes the "status" at the same time
 updated_config, changed_keys = scheduler.sync_config_and_status(new_status_str=None)

 # The same but in three separate functions, when using hardcoded_default_config=None